 - Apple TV can record screen

-- Roku and FireStick are not recommend for screen mirroring
+- Roku and FireStick are not recommended for screen mirroring

 2. Cast Android Screen to Smart TV